-Recent General Accounting Standards Board (GASB) Statements related to accounting for pension liabilities and other post-employment benefits (OPEB) have been implemented since 2016 which updated the reporting and disclosure requirements related to pension liabilities.
+General Accounting Standards Board (GASB) Statements related to accounting for pension liabilities and other post-employment benefits (OPEB) have been implemented since 2016 and updated the reporting and disclosure requirements related to pension liabilities.
 Requirements of GASB include that if a government is committed to making payments on an unfunded pension liability on behalf of another entity, the amount of liability supported must be reported as a debt of the government making the payments and that the assumed rate of return for retirement trusts must be adjusted up and down by 1% to provide a range of potential outcomes.
-Senate Bill 125 was passed in 2008 and commits the State to funding the difference between specific employer contributions of 22% for the PERS and 12.56% for the TRS.
+Senate Bill 125 was passed in 2008 and commits the State to funding any actuarially determined contribution rate that exceeds employer contributions of 22% for the Public Employees Retirement System (PERS) and 12.56% for the Teachers Retirement System (TRS).
 Approximately 55% of the supplemental State payment required under this statute for PERS is attributable to employees of the State of Alaska, with the remaining 45% stemming from other employers.
 While TRS funding is arguably a State responsibility, this debt would be found primarily on local school districts' balance sheets if SB 125 was not in place.
 Under GASB, the State's payment commitment under SB 125 increased the State of Alaska's long-term debt by \$5,801 million to \$8,473 million as of June 30, 2015, compared to \$2,672 million as of June 30, 2014.
 Recognition of this long-term obligation was incorporated into the State's debt affordability analysis in 2017.
 Effective January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% down to 7.38% along with several other actuarial assumptions.
-As of June 30, 2020, the PERS total pension combined with other post-employment benefits liability was approximately \$4,803,700,000.
-As of June 30, 2020, the TRS total pension combined with other post-employment liability was approximately \$1,395,200,000.
-A 1% reduction in the rate of return on investments from the actuarially assumed rate increases the PERS liability by \$2,244,148,000 and TRS liability by \$819,982,000.
-Both the current balance of liabilities as well as the magnitude in change in liability from future outcomes highlight the impact that PERS and TRS funding needs have on the State.